heavyai/heavydb/README.md

 # Dependencies

-OmniSciDB has the following dependencies:
+HeavyDB has the following dependencies:

 | Package | Min Version | Required |
 | ------- | ----------- | -------- |